 A beautiful place to enjoy the many colors that burst into bloom on plants chosen to attract numerous species of butterflies.
 If you spend a little time in this garden, you may encounter the colorful Monarch, the complementary Viceroy, or the stunning Mourning Cloak, among others flitting through the beds.

-The rain garden is located directly behind the greenhouse.
-It absorbs all the run off from the greenhouse roof and slowly filters it into the soil below.
-The root systems of the plants growing in the bed aid in this filtering process and create an amazing ecosystem with native plants.
-This garden was recently renovated and will bloom into its new glory in the spring of 2013.
-If you have an interest in rain gardens, come visit us and observe this interesting garden as it matures.
+Located directly behind the greenhouse, the Rain Garden absorbs all of the run-off from the roof and slowly filters it into the soil below.
+The root systems of the plants growing in the garden aid in this filtering process and create an amazing ecosystem with native plants.

 Take a leisurely stroll along the winding path and over the bridge spanning the dry creak bed in the Woodland Garden.
 Enjoy the numerous selections of ferns, hosta, and other woodland plants that will inspire and cause you to take a pause.
 Not a garden of floral beauty, but rather a scene of beautiful foliar color and texture that brings feelings of peace and serenity.